 Typical of small dogs, they are also susceptible to hip dysplasia, patellar luxation, as well as dental and eye issues.

 The Bichon Frise has few health issues but does have a predisposition for allergies, whether they are food, fleas, or airborne allergens.

-Patellar luxation, hip dysplasia and eye issues are also common in this breed along with gum disease.
-Regular dental care is essential.
+Like the Shih Tzu, hip dysplasia, patellar luxation, and eye issues are also common in this breed too.
+They are also prone to gum disease.

 Zuchon Health Issues

-Also, check the length of the muzzle on Zuchon puppies, as those with short noses are likely to experience breathing issues, inherited from the Shih Tzu parent.
+Also, check the length of the muzzle on Shih Tzu Bichon mix puppies, as those with short noses are likely to experience the breathing issues inherited from the Shih Tzu parent.

 The Shih Tzu has a life span of between 10 to 16 years.

 The Bichon Frise has a life expectancy of between 12 to 15 years.

 Your Zuchon should fall within this range.
 So, he is a long-term commitment!